wimblerobotics/Robotics_Book/book/chapters/creating_a_custom_behavior.md

 Then, run  your usual launch command to start the navigation stack.
 If you've successfully built the `custom_behaviors` package, and modified the `navigation.yaml` file used in your launch, the custom behavior should be loaded.
-You can test that the custom behavior is working by, assuming your are using the sample XML file from the beginning of this chapter, by doing the following:
+You can test that the custom behavior is working, assuming you are using the sample XML file from the beginning of this chapter, by doing the following:

 * Bring up rviz2